 Clean Energy Future Fund

 The Government of Western Australia has established and allocated a Clean Energy Future Fund (the Fund – also known by the abbreviation CEFF) of $9.28 million.
+On 26 July 2020, the government announced an additional $10 million funding as part of the COVID-19 economic recovery plan.
 Royalties from future unconventional onshore oil and gas projects in Western Australia may be directed to the Fund for future funding rounds.
 The Fund’s planned expenditure profile on project milestones is:

 |2023/24||Balance of funds|